RhythmusByte/Personal-Website/README.md

 <h2>Contribution</h2>

 Contributions to the repository are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 I appreciate any feedback and help in making my personal website better.
+You [contact me](https://rhythmusbytelinks.netlify.app) for any assistance.

 <h2>Licence</h2>